jai1408/Notes/Interface_Java_Notes.md

 `private>default>protected>public`

 ### Covariant return types
-Java 5.0 onwards it is possible to have different return type for a overriding method in child class, but child’s return type should be sub-type of parent’s return type.
+Java 5.0 onwards it is possible to have different return type for a overriding method in child class, but childâ€™s return type should be sub-type of parentâ€™s return type.
 Overriding method becomes variant with respect to return type.

 ***
 ### An interface can have six different things: